Umuzi-org/ACN-syllabus/content/react-native/expo-tutorial-project/_index.md

 Start off by doing [this tutorial](https://docs.expo.dev/tutorial/planning/).
 Make sure that you understand what you are doing, we'll be doing much harder stuff soon.

+## More requirements

+Once you have finished the basic tutorial, improve it by doing the following:

-Please be sure to include a `.nvmrc` file in your project submission.
+1. Please be sure to include a `.nvmrc` file in your project submission.
 If you don't know what that means then go read about NVM.

-## Moar requirements

-Once you have finished the basic tutorial, improve it by doing the following:

-1. Refactor your code so that each component is in a separate file
+2. Refactor your code so that each component is in a separate file.
-2. Add a new button to clear the selected image state
+3. Add a new button to clear the selected image and selected sticker/emoji.
-3. Create a reusable Button component to clean up duplication of TouchableOpacity / Text
 4. Make sure that you use `const` wherever appropriate.
 The tutorial uses `let` for everything, it's not always the best option.
 Most things are actually constant.

 ## Common problems